Insurers fear latest chaos over health care

 After the Senate bill failed, a bipartisan group of 11 governors, including 5 Democrats, 5 Republicans, and one independent, called on Congress to work immediately to "fix our unstable insurance markets."

-The governors, and many insurers, favor a short-term solution to secure the subsidies that would leave longer-term issues for another day.
+The governors, like many insurers, favor a short-term solution to secure the subsidies that would leave longer-term issues for another day.

+“We remain committed to working with every policymaker and the administration to ensure the short-term stability and long-term improvement of health care in our nation," said Kristine Grow, a senior vice president at AHIP, the leading industry association of health insurance companies.

-Senate Majority Leader Mitch McConnell signaled support for that idea earlier this month, saying, "some kind of action with regard to the private health insurance market must occur."
+McConnell signaled support earlier this month for securing the subsidies if repeal fell short.
+"If my side is unable to agree on an adequate replacement, then some kind of action with regard to the private health insurance market must occur,” McConnell said at a Rotary Club luncheon in his homestate of Kentucky.

 But Texas Sen. John Cornyn, the second-ranking Senate Republican, told reporters he wasn’t interested in what he called "bailouts" for insurance companies unless it came with reforms.